 We want to begin each day, not with the noise of the world but with God's Word.
 Help us gather ourselves each morning to pray the Psalms, sing hymns, and hear Scripture.
-In doing so, we will anchor ourselves in the truth that Christ, not the state, is our true Lord of history.
+In doing so, we may anchor ourselves in the truth that Christ, not the state, is our true Lord of history.

 To the soldiers of the Guard and those crying for order, remain firm in your humanity before God, not merely acting as instruments of command.
 Examine your conscience.
 Where order violates the dignity of our neighbors, it also violates Christ's command.
 To follow an order violating that dignity is to betray both God and our own humanity.
 It is better to suffer the judgment of men than to lose our souls to violence.